detekt/detekt/docs/pages/configurations.md

 ### Path Filters / Excludes / Includes

-Fine grained path filters can be defined for each rule or rule set through globing patterns.
+Fine grained path filters can be defined for each rule or rule set through globbing patterns.
 This gives the user more freedom in analyzing only specific files and rule authors the ability to write *library only* rules.